-In some cases, settlement is conditional upon other special conditions such as contemporaneous settlement or a subject to sale clause.
+There are cases where property settlement is dependent on meeting certain conditions like contemporaneous settlement or a subject-to-sale case.
 In any case, all the conditions of the contract must be met before settlement can take place.

 At this time, your lender will:

-If it’s your first settlement day and you want to be prepared for anything, here are a few tips that can help your settlement come and go as smoothly and efficiently as possible.
+Here are a few tips that can help your settlement come and go as smoothly and efficiently as possible:

-From working out how much you can borrow to guiding you through the settlement process, our team at loans.com.au tries to make the home buying process easy to understand.
+From working out how much you can borrow to guiding you through the settlement process, our team at loans.com.au Online home loans and car loans makes the home buying process easy to understand.

-If you’re still on the hunt for a new home and haven’t sorted out your finance yet, why not take a look at a few of our super low rate home loans.
-With a range of options and features available we’ll help you make buying a home a little simpler.
+If you’re still on the hunt for a new home and haven’t sorted out your home loan yet, take a look at a few of our super low-rate home loans.
+With a range of options and features available, we’ll help you make buying a home a little simpler.

 Alternatively, talk to one of our lending specialists today to find out more about your options.